 - ‘The Shed': Richard Peters & Heidi Dokulil’s Randwick House

 - Architect William Smart’s office and apartment in Surry Hills

-- The Seidler offices and top-floor apartments with Mr John Zhao, Harry Seidler & Associates
+- The Seidler offices and top-floor penthouse with Mr John Zhao, Harry Seidler & Associates

 - Architect Luigi Rosselli’s Mosman House

 Stephen Crafti is a leading Architecture & Design Writer.
 With more than 40 books to his name and writing for Australia’s leading newspapers and magazines, including the Sydney Morning Herald, The Age and The Australian Financial Review, Crafti is highly regarded in his field.
 Whether it’s writing about a contemporary home or a design luminary, Crafti makes the subject both intriguing and highly accessible.
 He started writing on architecture and design in the early 1990s, after purchasing a modernist 1950s home.
 “I’ve always been drawn to design, whether it’s a building, an interior, a beautifully crafted chair or fashion.
 I’m fascinated with the stories behind each creation.
 I never stop looking.
 It’s a continual search for the best in design, whether in Australia or overseas”.